-The Mega Millions jackpot is climbing again, and this time it’s estimated to reach $340 million, with a cash option of $204 million.
+The Mega Millions jackpot is climbing again, and this time it’s estimated to reach $433 million.
 It’s been a while since the jackpot got this large, so players are understandably excited.
-In fact, the last time a jackpot was this size (or a little larger) was back in March when the jackpot reached $377 million.
+In fact, the last time a jackpot was this size (or a little larger) was back in late March when the jackpot reached $521 million.
 Read on to learn about the time of the next drawing and how to watch the drawing live on television.

 Unlike Powerball, the Mega Millions website doesn’t share a list of channels that will broadcast the drawing live.
 However a number of sources, listed below, indicate where it can be seen.
 Keep in mind that some stations may choose not to broadcast the drawing live and broadcasts can change without warning.
 If that’s the case in your region, you can likely still catch a livestream of the drawing online.
 Check out Heavy’s story here for details on how to watch a live stream of the Mega Millions drawing online.